Investing in our Mental Health hospitals for the future

 - Joint working: seamless interface with other services

 You can read the presentation given at the workshops and the comments made at these events by opening the documents below:

 - New mental health hospital workshop presentation

 - Feedback from people who attended our workshop at Chertsey Hall, Tuesday 17 May

 - Feedback from people who attended our workshop at The Cobham Curve, Tuesday 24 May

 - Feedback from people who attended our workshop at Redhill Methodist Church, Friday 27 May

 The Abraham Cowley Unit currently has three working age adult wards and one older adult ward.
 It is also the base for the Home Treatment Team, Psychiatric Liaison Team and Research and Development amongst others.
 Similarly to Farnham Road Hospital, there are facilities for people who are brought in by police in need of a place of safety (Section 136).
 However, the Abraham Cowley Unit is an old building and the infrastructure urgently needs updating.
 We are therefore looking to radically improve the condition of the facility to ensure we provide people with state-of-the-art facilities and therapeutic environments which will really help their recovery.

-We are concurrently exploring options for phase 3 of the programme which will see us redeveloping or building a new mental health hospital in east Surrey.
+We are concurrently exploring options for redeveloping or building a new mental health hospital in east Surrey.

 Issue 1: Winter 2019